 Xarelto (rivaroxoaban) was introduced by Bayer and Johnson & Johnson’s Janssen Pharmaceuticals in 2011, as part of a new generation of anticoagulants promoted as a superior alternative to Coumadin (warfarin), which has been the go-to blood thinner for prevention of strokes among patients with atrial fibrillation for decades.

-While all blood thinners carry a risk of bleeding problems, Xarelto and other members of this new generation of anticoagulants lack an approved antidote that doctors can use to reverse the effects of the drug.
-While doctors can quickly stop the blood thinning effects of warfarin, users of Xarelto have reported experiencing uncontrollable bleeding that physicians were unable to stop, often leading to severe injury or death.
+While all blood thinners carry a risk of bleeding problems, Xarelto and other members of this new generation of anticoagulants lack an approved antidote.
+Doctors use it to reverse the effects of the drug.
+While doctors can quickly stop the blood thinning effects of warfarin, users of Xarelto have reported experiencing uncontrollable bleeding.
+Physicians were unable to stop it.
+This led to severe injury or death.

 According to allegations raised in the mounting Xarelto litigation over bleeding problems, Bayer and Johnson & Johnson placed their desire for profits before consumer safety by failing to adequately warn about the risks associated with their new medication or the lack of an available Xarelto reversal agent.

-If the U.S. JPML agrees to establish an MDL for the cases, the litigation will be managed during pretrial proceedings similar to how a Xarelto class action lawsuit would be handled during the discovery phase.
-However, unlike a class action, each lawsuit will remain an individual case, where plaintiffs must establish that the injury or death was caused by the drug maker’s failure to warn.
+If the JPML agrees to establish an MDL for the cases, the litigation will be managed during pretrial proceedings.
+This will be similar to a Xarelto class action lawsuit’s discovery phase.
+However, unlike a class action, each lawsuit will remain an individual case.
+This means plaintiffs must establish the drug maker’s failure to warn caused injury or death.

-Following coordinated discovery and pretrial proceedings, a series of early trial dates may be scheduled to help the parties gauge how juries may respond to certain evidence and testimony that is likely to be repeated throughout the litigation.
-However, if Xarelto settlement agreements are not reached following the pretrial proceedings, each individual case transferred into the MDL would be returned back to the U.S. District Court where it was originally filed for a separate trial.
+Following coordinated discovery and pretrial proceedings, a judge could schedule a series of early trial dates.
+This helps both sides gauge how juries may respond to certain evidence and testimony.
+This evidence could repeat throughout the litigation.
+However, if Xarelto settlement agreements are not reached following the pretrial proceedings, each individual case transferred into the MDL would be returned back to the United States District Court where a plaintiff originally filed for a separate trial.

 The U.S. JPML is expected to hear oral arguments on the motion to establish a Xarelto MDL at an upcoming hearing session scheduled for either December 4, 2014 in Charleston, South Carolina, or January 29, 2015 in Miami, Florida.